MartinTomis/Lane_detection/README.md

 ---

-###Discussion
+**Discussion**

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+**1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
-What could you do to make it more robust?
+What could you do to make it more robust?**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I thing 2 things would be very useful:
+1. Dynamic adjustment of the "source" points for warping.
+I need to select as long a segment of road as possible, otherwise the line may look quite straight.
+But this leads to getting almost a triangle-like shape of the points.
+The far end of the road is just few dozen pixels wide, so that there is a chance that if there is a sharp turn, the far end of the line is out.
+Adjusting dynamically the shape would be good.
+2.